 There are lots of beaches and cliff walks to explore, lighthouses to see, boat trips and water activities to enjoy.
 Best of all, for those who love their seafood, there is a working pier where you can see the catch of the day being landed.

-The historic seaside town of Youghal was once a walled town in the 1300’s, Youghal was an important trading port which transported goods all over the world.
+The historic seaside town of Youghal was once a walled town in the 1300s, Youghal was an important trading port that transported goods all over the world.
 The town walls are still standing, as are the original almshouses, medieval church and tower house.
-In the 1500’s Youghal was the place where the explorer Sir Walter Raleigh is said to have introduced the potato into Ireland.
+In the 1500s Youghal was the place where the explorer Sir Walter Raleigh is said to have introduced the potato into Ireland.

 By the Victorian era, this seaside resort had become a popular playground for day-trippers who took the train from Cork to walk the promenades and beaches.
 Youghal has lost none of that olde worlde charm and still attracts a lively crowd each summer season.

 You can’t leave East Cork without trying Joe’s Farm Crisps, a small family business based in Killeagh.
 Joe grows all the vegetables and potatoes and everything is made and produced on the farm.
 They have a mix of carrot, parsnip and beetroot crisps or mixed potato (purple, pink and white), and there are only five ingredients used for every product.